MisterSmithe/group-work-demo-kemp/song.md

-The itsy bitsy kangaroo crawled up the water spout
+The itsy bitsy spider crawled up the water spout